flightphp/core/README.md

         echo 'I received a POST request.';
     });

-You can also map multiple methods to a single callback:
+You can also map multiple methods to a single callback by using a `|` delimiter:

     Flight::route('GET|POST /', function(){
-        echo 'I received either a GET or POST request.';
+        echo 'I received either a GET or a POST request.';
     });

 Method specific routes have precedence over global routes.